hivesolutions/scudum/readme.md

 In order to create a Virtual Box compatible image (VDI) issue the command:

     DEV_NAME=/dev/sdb make.vdi.sh

-To deploy a new version of the Scudum distrubtion to the repository use, note that the deployment is going to use the `/mnt/builds/scudum` path by default but may be changed using the `TARGET` variable:

-    VERSION=v1 deploy.sh

 In order to work (change the scudum base system) you need to deploy the latest version into a local drive (typically `/dev/sdb`) in order to do that use: